gmohlamo/weather-app/README.md

 # Currently
 The application will print the current temperature and the real feel These should make it into a piped output and then get rendered to the bar

+# TODO

+1. Test if this can be added to xmobar